Actasidiot/CGRN/README.md

 To train CGRN with your own data, you need to papare the images as the following format:
 ![image sample](training_sample.png)

-where a scene character image is concatenated with glyph images of different fonts alongside the width direction.
+where a scene character image is concatenated with glyph images of different fonts along the width direction.

-Name the images as 'fontclasses_charclass_imgname' (e.g., 0123_0_BadImag-img037-00009.png), where '0123' denotes that the font class of these glyph images are 0,1,2,3.
+Name the images as 'fontclasses_charclass_imgname' (e.g., 0123_0_BadImag-img037-00009.png), where '0123' denotes that the font classes of these glyph images are 0,1,2,3, '0' denotes that the char class of this image is 0 (i.e., a).

 Putting all your images into a directory, and run:
 ```sh